alfertev2014/rwrtw/README.md

 # RWRTW

-RWRTW is a simple MVVM library for building UI components with browser's DOM.
-It contains tiny DOM helpers and building blocks for MVVM components.
+RWRTW is a simple library for building UI components with browser's DOM API.
+It contains tiny DOM helpers and minimal building blocks to structure and manage UI component trees with view state logic and handle its lifecycle.

 [Documentation](https://github.com/alfertev2014/rwrtw/blob/main/docs/README.md)